frontity/step-by-step-tutorial/tutorial/part2-adding-a-menu/use-the-link-component.md

 # Use the `<Link>` component

 In the last lesson we saw that `state.router.link` stores the current URL.
-We demonstrated this by manually changing the URL in the browser's address bar.
+We demonstrated this by manually changing the URL in the browser's address bar and saw how the URL in our `<p>` element changed as the component reacted to the data change.

 In this lesson we will create a menu-based navigation to change the URL for us.

 Frontity provides a number of useful components for us, amongst which is the `<Link>` component.
 The simplest way to use it is to just provide a `link` attribute with the URL as it's value: